Tyler-42690/ifrost/README.md

 # ifrost
-Package to automate signal processing and EMI modeling.
+Package to automate signal processing and 3D modeling.
+Documentation of utility functions is as below.